knowler/knowler.dev/content/pages/uses.md

 ### Surfin’ the Web

 For browsing, I use Firefox for personal and Brave for work.
+I really wish that Firefox’s container tabs and Chromium’s group tabs could have a baby or something.
+And no — Chromium profiles are not the same as container tabs.

-### Reading and Writing
+I really like [Hypothesis](https://hypothes.is/) for annotating web pages.

-* Calibre for ebooks on the Desktop and ReadEra Premium on mobile.
+### Reading, Writing, and Listening

-* [Newsboat](https://newsboat.org) as my RSS reader.
+I use [Calibre](https://calibre-ebook.com/) for ebooks on the Desktop and [ReadEra Premium](https://play.google.com/store/apps/details?id=org.readera.premium) on mobile.
+For podcasts I use [Pocket Casts](https://www.pocketcasts.com/).
+I also use it for audiobooks when I have the actual files.

-* [nb](https://github.com/xwmx/nb) for plain text notetaking.
+[Newsboat](https://newsboat.org) is my RSS reader.
+I use it with [nb](https://github.com/xwmx/nb) for bookmarking.
+I use nb for notetaking as well.
+I really like it so far since it uses Git under the hood.

-* Markdown is my preferred text format, but for more formal work, I use LaTeX.
+Markdown is my preferred text format, but for more formal work, I use LaTeX.

 ## Aesthetics